5 Key Lessons from Pioneer Microinsurance

 Yet, this team grew their microinsurance business from 250,000 policies to over 18 million enrolments in five years.

-With the Microinsurance Master leadership programme in February 2018, 18 leaders from 14 countries had the pleasure to stay at this special place for two weeks and learn all about Pioneer’s ‘secret sauce’ in serving consumers in an emerging market.
+With the Microinsurance Master accelerator programme, we already had the pleasure to stay at this special place in 2018, 2019 and 2022 for two weeks and learn all about Pioneer’s ‘secret sauce’ in serving consumers in an emerging market.

 What exactly did participants learn?

-Many people have asked me what participants learnt from Pioneer and the Microinsurance Master leadership programme.
+Many people have asked us what participants learnt from Pioneer and the Microinsurance Master accelerator programme.

 Sometimes it was a detail, like a poster in the elevator, that gave one of our participating leaders a flash insight into how operations could be improved back home.